 - Click on “My Overall Status of Financial Aid”

 - Make sure to select a specific “Aid Year” and click “Submit”

 - Here you will find Cost of Education, Status of Academic Progress and Award Information (which is the amount of Financial Aid you have been awarded, if any)

 - Also check under “My Overall Status of Financial Aid” to see if there are any Unsatisfied Tracking Requirements.
 If you have any Unsatisfied Tracking Requirements, please make sure to submit all documents to the Financial Aid Office.

 - You will be notified of your Financial Aid award 3-4 weeks via email after your file is complete

-During the enrollment process, students can choose a few preferred methods for receiving financial aid or scholarship funds from the college.
+During the enrollment process, students can choose from a few preferred methods for receiving financial aid or scholarship funds from the College.
 Please visit skylinecollege.ede/financialaid/disbursement for complete details and sign up.

 Return of Federal FundsWhen a Student Withdraws: